 Mid-Vancouver Island Zoos and Aquariums

-Superior Farm is the newest petting zoo in the mid-island area.
-This family-run farm has been collecting mini animals for years, and just recently decided to share them with the rest of us.
-Their lovely little petting farm has mini pigs, dwarf goats, babydoll sheep, miniature cattle, donkeys and horses.
+This family-run farm has been collecting mini animals for years and now shares them with the rest of us.
+The lovely little petting farm has mini pigs, dwarf goats, babydoll sheep, miniature cattle, donkeys and horses.
 There are also Bantam chickens, Holland Lop Rabbits, dwarf rabbits, and an honorary “mini” goose named Lucky.
-Although you aren’t allowed inside the pen with the donkeys or miniature horses, when they see people coming they tend to head over to the fence for a good pet anyway.
+Although you aren’t allowed inside the pen with the donkeys or miniature horses, when they see people coming, they tend to head over to the fence for a good pet anyway.

 Location: 7995 Superior Road

-Home to Little Qualicum Cheeseworks and Mooberry Winery, Morningstar Farm is also a great petting zoo.
+Home to Little Qualicum Cheeseworks, Morningstar Farm is also a great petting zoo.
 Grab a self-guided tour map and explore the farm at your own pace (it’s free to do so!).
 Meet and greet the animals and learn from the informative and entertaining signs.
-Then head over to watch the robotic milk from the live stream video, and taste a range of cheeses and wines in the farmgate store.
-If you are hungry, there’s an onsite seasonal ‘calfe’ serving fresh-baked goods and a variety of gourmet paninis.
+Then head over to watch the robotic milk from the live stream video and taste a range of cheeses and wines in the Farmgate store.
+If you are hungry, there’s an onsite seasonal ‘calfe’ serving fresh-baked goods and various gourmet paninis.

 Location: 403 Lowry’s Road, Parksville.